 bestbrk/istock via Getty Images

-Natural language processing, understanding, and generation may help healthcare stakeholders make better use of their wealth of unstructured, text-based data.
+Natural language processing, understanding and generation might help healthcare stakeholders make better use of their wealth of unstructured, text-based data.

 Healthcare generates massive amounts of data as patients move along their care journeys, often in the form of notes written by clinicians and stored in EHRs.
-These data are valuable to improve health outcomes but are often difficult to access and analyze.
+This data is valuable to improve health outcomes, but is often difficult to access and analyze.

 Natural language processing (NLP) technologies provide a potential solution, as these tools can help care teams and researchers sift through mountains of data and generate meaningful insights for applications in population health management and clinical decision support.

-Below, HealthITAnalytics will take a deep dive into NLP, NLU, and NLG, differentiating between them and exploring their healthcare applications.
+This primer will take a deep dive into NLP, NLU and NLG, differentiating between them and exploring their healthcare applications.

-IBM characterizes NLP, NLU, and NLG as related but distinct concepts.
+NLP, NLU and NLG are related, but distinct concepts.
 Broadly, NLU and NLG are subsets of NLP.

-NLP leverages methods taken from linguistics, artificial intelligence (AI), and computer and data science to help computers understand verbal and written forms of human language.
-Using machine learning and deep-learning techniques, NLP converts unstructured language data into a structured format via named entity recognition.
+NLP utilizes methods taken from computer and data science, language modeling, linguistics and AI to help computers understand verbal and written forms of human language.
+Using machine learning (ML) and deep learning techniques, NLP converts unstructured language data into a structured format via named entity recognition (NER).

-Named entity recognition is a type of information extraction that allows named entities within text to be classified into pre-defined categories, such as people, organizations, locations, quantities, percentages, times, and monetary values.
+NER is a type of information extraction that allows named entities within text to be classified into predefined categories, such as people, organizations, locations, quantities, percentages, times and monetary values.

-Through named entity recognition and the identification of word patterns, NLP can be used for tasks like answering questions or language translation.
+Through NER and the identification of word patterns, NLP can be used for tasks like answering questions or language translation.

 As a component of NLP, NLU focuses on determining the meaning of a sentence or piece of text.
-NLU tools analyze syntax, or the grammatical structure of a sentence, and semantics, the intended meaning of the sentence.
-NLU approaches also establish an ontology, or structure specifying the relationships between words and phrases, for the text data they are trained on.
+NLU tools analyze syntax -- the grammatical structure of a sentence -- and semantics -- the intended meaning of the sentence.
+NLU approaches also establish an ontology, or structure specifying the relationships between words and phrases, for the text data on which they are trained.

 NLU is often used in sentiment analysis by brands looking to understand consumer attitudes, as the approach allows companies to more easily monitor customer feedback and address problems by clustering positive and negative reviews.